PilloFoundation/duvet/README.md

 ```

+Also note that you can access and update the context later with `app.context`.

 Next, we will need to write a little bit more code which takes our routes and builds them into an express router as shown below.

 ```typescript